data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/box.md

       Leave blank normally.

+   --box-token-url
+      Token server url.

+      Leave blank to use the provider defaults.

    --box-auth-url
       Auth server URL.

       Leave blank to use the provider defaults.

-   --box-box-config-file
-      Box App config.json location

-      Leave blank normally.

-      Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.
+   --box-box-sub-type

+      Examples:
+         | user       | Rclone should act on behalf of a user.
+         | enterprise | Rclone should act on behalf of a service account.

+   --box-upload-cutoff
+      Cutoff for switching to multipart upload (>= 50 MiB).

+   --box-owned-by
+      Only show items owned by the login (email address) passed in.

    --box-encoding
       The encoding for the backend.

       See the [encoding section in the overview](/overview/#encoding) for more info.

-   --box-owned-by
-      Only show items owned by the login (email address) passed in.

-   --box-upload-cutoff
-      Cutoff for switching to multipart upload (>= 50 MiB).
+   --box-token
+      OAuth Access Token as a JSON blob.

+   --box-root-folder-id
+      Fill in for rclone to use a non root folder as its starting point.

    --box-list-chunk
       Size of listing chunk 1-1000.